Back to Louisiana

 Plain English Breakdown

-This bill allows wildlife rehabilitators to possess and care for white-tailed deer under specific conditions, including restrictions on rehabilitation from outside Louisiana.
+This act allows wildlife rehabilitators to possess and care for injured or orphaned white-tailed deer within Louisiana's Chronic Wasting Disease (CWD) Management Zones, with specific conditions.

 What This Bill Does